BNDRBOTS/FaceScore/README.md

-# FaceScore Mirror — production package
+# FaceScore Mirror™ — production package

 FaceScore Mirror is a static, local-first SaaS product.
 Facial landmarks and geometry are processed in the browser with the bundled MediaPipe runtime.
 No account or application backend is required for analysis.